-Welcome to the homepage of the Multiscale Computational Mechanics Laboratory at Vanderbilt University !
+Welcome to the homepage of the Multiscale Computational Mechanics Laboratory (MCML) at Vanderbilt University !
 At MCML we concentrate our efforts to bringing understanding to nonlinear mechanical and functional response of multi-scale materials and structures through computational modeling and simulation.
 Our research focus is on computational characterization of the failure response of systems that involve multiple temporal and spatial scales, development of computational methodologies for failure and fragmentation of composite systems subjected to extreme loading conditions including impact, blast and crushing loads, characterization of complex and hybrid composite systems, and analysis of multiphysics problems.
-Prospective students: View the YouTube videos for more information on the programs in the Department of Civil and Environmental Engineering and the School of Engineering.

-- Life Prediction and Performance Assessment of Structures
+- Life Prediction and Performance Assessment of Materials, Structures and Infrastructure Systems

-- Computational Modeling of Composites and other Heterogeneous Materials
+- Computational Modeling of Composites, Polycrystalline Materials and Metamaterials

 - Modeling of Multiphysics Systems